v-tisip/windows-uwp-pr.de-de/windows-apps-src/style/segoe-ui-symbol-font.md

 Wenn Sie eine App in C#/VB/C++ und XAML entwickeln, können Sie mithilfe der [**Symbolenumeration**](https://msdn.microsoft.com/library/windows/apps/dn252842) Symbole der Schriftart Segoe MDL2 Assets verwenden.

 ## <a name="how-do-i-get-this-font"></a>Wie erhalte ich diese Schriftart?
-Um Segoe MDL2 Assets zu erhalten, müssen Sie Windows 10 installieren.
+Um Segoe MDL2 Assets zu erhalten, müssen Sie Windows10 installieren.

 <!--
 Also, keep in mind that the **Segoe MDL2 Assets** font includes many more icons than we can show here.
 Many of these are intended for specialized purposed and are not typically used anywhere else.